A. Purpose and Scope

 Authorized Representative – A parent, guardian, or other person legally able to give consent for another person.

-Data Access Matrix – A standardized best practice tool to identify staff’s level of access to data within the organization.
+Data Access Matrix – A standardized best practice tool for identifying staff’s level of access to data within the organization.

 Data Custodian – A formalized role responsible for the structures and processes through which data is collected and stored.

-Data Lake – An unstructured database for storage of aggregated data.
+Data Lake – An unstructured database for the storage of aggregated data.

-Data Steward – A formalized role responsible for the inputting of data into a specific structure or process.
+Data Steward – A formalized role responsible for inputting data into a specific structure or process.

-De-anonymized Data – Data which has identifying features included with the aggregates that enable specific individuals to be identified.
+De-anonymized Data – Data with identifying features included with the aggregates that identify specific individuals.

 Directory of Records – a single access point location for key data tracking and responsibilities.